-This course covers basic and special techniques employed in criminal justice interviews and interview/interrogation process, including interpretation of verbal and physical behavior and legal perspectives.
+This course covers basic and special techniques employed in criminal justice interviews and interrogations.
+Emphasis is placed on the interview/interrogation process, including interpretation of verbal and physical behavior and legal perspectives.
 Upon completion, students should be able to conduct interviews/interrogations in a legal, efficient, and professional manner and obtain the truth from suspects, witnesses, and victims.